-Ancient author: Herodotos of Halikarnassos, The Histories, or The Inquiries (link to Greek text and translation)
+Ancient author: Herodotos of Halikarnassos, The Histories, or The Inquiries, portions of 2, 4, 5, and 7 (link to Greek text and translation)

 Comments (by Daniel Mitchell): Writing about 420 BCE, Herodotos (also Latinized as Herodotus) of Halikarnassos in Karia (Caria) provides our earliest, extensive account of Libyan peoples and their customs from a Greek perspective.
 Herodotos relies predominantly on Egyptian, Carthaginian, Persian and Greek (especially Kyrene) sources for his information on the Libyans, since he does not appear to have travelled to their lands in search of first-hand evidence.